ahabegger/Option-Contract-Webpage/README.md

 * sql_upload(ticker): Upload options data for a given ticker to a MySQL database.
 * clear_all_tables(): Clear all tables in the MySQL database.
 * clear_table(tablename): Clear a specific table in the MySQL database.

+## Disclaimer
+This project is part of an academic exercise and is not intended for commercial use.